apache/streampipes-website/docs/02_quick-start-guide.md

 1. Open `Charts`.
 2. Create a new chart.
 3. Select the dataset from the dropdown.
-4. Choose a query type such as `Raw`, `Aggregated`, or `Single`.
+4. Keep `Raw` as a query type.
-5. Configure the fields needed for the chart.
+5. In the fields selection, choose `Select all` to query all fields from the dataset.
 6. Use the preview to confirm the query result.
-7. Choose a visualization type.
+7. Switch to the `Visualization` tab and choose `Time Series Chart` as visualization type.
 8. Save the chart.

-For a first run:

-- use `Single` when you want one current value
-- use `Raw` when you want to see individual incoming events
-- use `Aggregated` when you want to summarize values over time

-### A simple first chart

-If your sample data contains a numeric measurement such as temperature, pressure, speed, or fill level, start with a simple line chart or value view.
-These are the fastest visualizations to validate.

-The goal here is not to build the perfect visualization.
-The goal is to confirm that the dataset can be queried and rendered correctly.

-<DocVisualPlaceholder
-  title="First chart creation"
-  purpose="Show dataset selection, query preview, and visualization choice in the current chart workflow."
-/>
+<ScreenshotFigure
+src="/img/2026/chart-timeseries.png"
+alt="Chart editor with time series visualization, toolbar, data preview, and visualization settings" />

-## Step 5: Add the chart to a dashboard
+### Step 5: Add the chart to a dashboard

 Dashboards in the current StreamPipes version are built from saved charts.